Ade-garr/philosophers/README.md

-### Welcome to my philosophers repository 👋
+# 📌 philosophers 📌

-⭐️ The goal of this subject is to become familiar with threads, mutex and semaphores.
+The goal of this subject is to become familiar with threads, mutex and semaphores.

-## 💡 Usage
+## 🔑 How to

 ```
 make